joshydavid/information-security-study-notes/resources/networking.md

   - iPhone private IP address (different)
   - MacBook Pro private IP address (different)
 - Running out of IP address as more devices are connected to the internet
+- No built-in encryption or authentication
+- Security relies on external protocols like IPSec
+- Manual configuration or DHCP (Dynamic Host Configuration Protocol) is used.
+- Uses NAT (Network Address Translation) to allow multiple devices to share a single public IP.

 **IPv6**

 - Newer iteration, up to 2^128 IP address (~340 trillion)
 - Solves the limitation of IPv4
+- IPSec is built-in, providing confidentiality, integrity and authentication
+- Supports auto configuration: Devices can generate their own addresses using their MAC address and network prefix.
+- NAT is not required because of the abundant address space.

 ![IP Address](./images/networking/ip_address.png)

+### IPSec

+IPSec (Internet Protocol Security) is a framework of protocols used to secure communications over IP networks by providing confidentiality, integrity, and authentication.
+It ensures that data traveling across a network (e.g., the internet) is encrypted and protected from tampering or unauthorized access.

+IPSec operates at the Network Layer (Layer 3) of the OSI model, making it versatile for securing any type of IP traffic.

 ### MAC Address